ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa5/index.md

   `CounterExample` if it didn't.
 - Feel free to add some interesting hand-written cases to `findCounterExample` where you use interesting input lists that you construct by hand.
-You can combine whether they sort correctly or not (e.g. sort them and then check `isValidPartitionResult`).
+You can combine whether they sort correctly or not (e.g. partition them and then check `isValidPartitionResult`).
 - Use the partition implementations that you find on the Web (below) and check if they are good or bad.